SaimaSadiaNur/Bangladesh-Energy-Intelligence-Platform/README.md

 The goals:
 1. scrape data from the websites of several gas distributing companies and news papers
 2. create a dashboard that shows trends, news, inflation etc.
-3. automate the whole process on Excel so that it updates with new realises on the mother websites
+3. automate the whole process on Excel so that it updates with new releases on the mother websites.